Top 10 Chinese Kung Fu Actors

 Michelle Yeoh, born on 6 August 1963. is well-known in the world for her roles in the 1997 James Bond film Tomorrow Never Dies as Wai Lin, and the Academy Award-winning Chinese-language martial arts film Crouching Tiger, Hidden Dragon.

-Wu Jing, born on April 3, 1974, sometimes known as Jacky Wu, is a Chinese martial artist, actor and director.
-His most famous films include the 1996 film Tai Chi Boxer and 2006 film Fatal Contact.
+Wu Jing, born in 1974, sometimes known as Jacky Wu, is a Chinese martial artist, actor and director.
+His most famous films include the 1996 film Tai Chi Boxer and 2006 film Fatal Contact, 2017 movie Wolf Warrior 2, 2019 film The Wandering Earth.

 10. Chin Siu Ho 钱小豪

-Chin Siu Ho, born in 1963, is a famous Hong Kong actor and Kung Fu artist.
+Chin Siu Ho, born in 1963, is a famous Hong Kong martial arts actor and Kung Fu artist.
 He is most well-known for acting together with Jet Li in The Tai-Chi Master and Fist of Legend.

+I take mix martial arts my self 2 but my dream is to be a Movie Stars regardless my favorite chinese action heroes and in person is of course Donnie Yen will always be my favorite I want to meet Donnie Yen real life

 My Top 10 Favorite Fighting Games.